immyemperor/servin/BUILD_GUIDE.md

 - Builds only the main `servin` binary in project root

 ### `make build-tui`
-- Builds only the `servin-desktop` TUI binary in project root
+- Builds only the `servin-tui` TUI binary in project root

 ### `make build-gui`
 - Builds only the `servin-gui` GUI binary in project root